RichTeaMan/FilmRanker/readme.md

 # Film Lister

 A website for listing and determining your favourite films mathematically.
+A live version can be found at https://filmlister.richteaman.com/.

 The project uses ASP NET Core to host a website that presents a pair of film choices.
 These choices are then stored in a SQL database that can be eventually be used to order film preferences via the [quicksort algorithm](https://en.wikipedia.org/wiki/Quicksort).